Social Media ROI Made Simple – What You Need to Know to Understand

 Add these three costs together to find out what your total investment is, then – once you know this figure, you can start to work out what your ROI really is.

-The goal of your campaign will vary depending on what you are trying to achieve, but no matter what the end result – you need to demonstrate that your marketing strategy has value, and that your objectives compliment your existing business, ethics, voice and over-all brand goals.
+The goal of your campaign will vary depending on what you are trying to achieve, but no matter what the end result – you need to demonstrate that your marketing strategy has value and that your objectives complement your existing business, ethics, voice, and over-all brand goals.

 Whichever goal you set for yourself, it’s vitally important that you work out what your current performance rates are and then set appropriate targets for improvement.

 HOW TO TRACK AND MEASURE YOUR SOCIAL MEDIA PERFORMANCE